 Although such dreams are part of normal human experience, for some they can be a recurrent and extremely troubling problem.
 This is particularly so for young children but they can be disruptive to the whole family.
 Explanation and reassurance are often helpful particularly for parents who can then in turn be more reassuring to the affected child.

 It is important to distinguish nightmare disorder from night terrors (which are episodes of panic and confusion, with difficulty waking or bringing to awareness, and of which the sufferer has no recollection).
-The Diagnostic and Statistical Manual of Mental Disorders, 4th Edition (DSM-IV) diagnostic criteria for nightmare disorder are listed below:
+The ICD-10 definition of the diagnosis of a nightmare disorder is detailed below: